lsst-tstn/tstn-022/index.rst

 Following is a description of the analysis performed in the data to demonstrate that the AT Nasmyth rotator is being commanded by the pointing component in the wrong direction.
 The pointing component will be updated to fix the issue.

+.. _section-data-analysis:

 Data Analysis
 =============

-The analysis focused on two different datasets; a group of exposures of well known easy to match targets and a long (>300s) exposure.
+The analysis focused on two different datasets; a group of exposures of well known easy-to-match targets and a long (>300s) exposure.
 :numref:`table-dataset` contains a summary of the data used for this analysis.

 .. _table-dataset: